meshhq/MeshStudioWebsite/content/blog/2017-12-13-intro-to-docker-with-typescript.md

 Below is a brief explanation of each consequential line in this file.

-`FROM zaherg/node-toolkit`
+`FROM reidweb1/node-typescript:1.0.0`

 This line defines a different docker image as our parent image.
-This means that our image will be “stacked” on top of zaherg/node-toolkit.
-We need this so the lightweight operating system our container will ship with (Ubuntu) is preinstalled with Typescript and Node.
-(See the Node Toolkit repo [here](https://github.com/docker/docker-ce)).
+This means that our image will be “stacked” on top of reidweb1/node-typescript:1.0.0.
+We need this so the lightweight operating system our container will ship with (Ubuntu) is pre-installed with Typescript and Node.

 `WORKDIR /app`